minimaxir/simpleaichat/README.md

 ai.new_session(id="conv1")
 ```

-You can also save chat sessions (as JSON) and load them later.
+You can also save chat sessions (as CSV or JSON) and load them later.

 ### Functions